NeoGitCrt1/go-snowflake/readme.md

 Every 4095 time generating snowflake, my snowflake time +1 millisecond.
 This mechanism prevents time back problem.

-NOTICE: IF YOU DO CARE THE REAL TIME IN THE ID, YOU MAY NOT USE THIS
+> NOTICE: IF YOU DO CARE THE REAL TIME IN THE ID, YOU MAY NOT USE THIS

-> Each provider only needs to ensure that the serial number generated in the same millisecond is different.
+user only needs to ensure that the machine is different.
 You can get a unique ID.

-# INSPIRED BY
+## INSPIRED BY
-github.com/godruoyi/go-snowflake
+### github.com/godruoyi/go-snowflake

 ## Feature